Tetracapsuloides: Pathology

 Proliferative kidney disease (PKD) is characterized by a swollen kidney and spleen, bloody ascites, and pale gills, indicating the fish becomes anemic at the late stage of the disease.
 Note that those symptoms are common amongst many other fish diseases and do not specifically indicate an infection with Tetracapsuloides bryosalmonae.
-It is important to clarify the pathologic condition only happens in species particularly susceptible, or naïve, to T. bryosalmonae.
+It is important to clarify the pathologic condition only happens in species particularly susceptible to T. bryosalmonae.
 In those cases, the parasite is allowed to cross the renal tubules wall to proliferate within the interstitial tissue of kidney (histozoic proliferation).
-This proliferation stage is a dead end for the parasite (extrasporogonic proliferation) but instead causes a tumultuous tumour-like tissue reaction in the kidney, inducing a chronic lymphoid hyperplasia marked by a strong parasite-driven immunosuppressant pathogenesis and a dysregulation of T-helper subsets.
+This proliferation stage is not a dead-end for the parasite (extrasporogonic proliferation), but instead causes a tumour-like tissue reaction in the kidney.
+In turn, this induces chronic lymphoid hyperplasia marked by a strong parasite-driven immunosuppressant pathogenesis and a dysregulation of T-helper subsets.

 Distribution

-T. bryosalmonae has been recorded in Europe and North America.
+T. bryosalmonae has been recorded in both Europe and North America.
 Phylogenetic analyses of internal transcribed spacer 1 sequences revealed a clade composed of all North American sequences plus a subset of Italian and French sequences.
-High genetic diversity in North America and the absence of genotypes which are characteristic of the North American clade in the rest of Europe implies that southern Europe was colonized by immigration from North America; however, sequence divergence suggests that this colonization substantially pre-dated human movements of fish.
-Furthermore, the lack of southern European lineages in the rest of Europe, despite widespread rainbow trout farming, indicates that T. bryosalmonae is not transported through fisheries activities.
-This result contrasts with the commonness of fisheries-related introductions of other pathogens and parasites such as Myxobolus cerebralis and Ceratomyxa shasta.
-PKD is a serious immunopathology causing a high mortality rate, thus with a relevant economic impact for trout aquaculture in Europe and North America.
+High genetic diversity in North America and the absence of genotypes which are characteristic of the North American clade in the rest of Europe implies that Southern Europe was colonized by immigration from North America.
+Sequence divergence however, suggests that this colonization substantially pre-dated human movements of fish.
+Furthermore, the lack of Southern European lineages in the rest of Europe, despite widespread rainbow trout farming, indicates that T. bryosalmonae is not transported through fisheries activities.
+This result contrasts with the prevalence of fishery-related introductions of other pathogens and parasites such as Myxobolus cerebralis and Ceratomyxa shasta.
+PKD is a serious immunopathology causing a high mortality rate, with a relevant economic impact for trout aquaculture in Europe and North America.